hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 size, or signature or key sizes of stateless alternatives are prohibitive, and the specific use case allows a very tight control of the signing environment, using Stateful HBS may be an appropriate solution.
-It seems likely that in many scenarios, this will only be possible when using purpose-designed hardware, such as hardware-security modules.
+It seems likely that in many scenarios, it is only possible to meet the requirements set out in {{req-state}}
+when using purpose-designed hardware, such as hardware-security modules.

 Stateful HBS are already profiled or discussed in several deployment-focused specifications and guidance documents.
 For example, [RFC9802] discusses suitable use cases for stateful HBS in X.509 (including firmware/software signing and CA certificates).
 The SUIT Mandatory-to-Implement algorithms specification [I-D.draft-ietf-suit-mti] defines an asymmetric profile that uses HSS-LMS, providing an interoperability target for software/firmware update IoT ecosystems.
 Additionally, the NSA [CNSA2.0] allows LMS (and XMSS) in specific application scenarios such as firmware/software signing.